 The rest of your website remains static and zero JS. -->

-<MyReactComponent />
+<MyReactComponent client:load />

 With Astro Islands, the vast majority of your site remains pure, lightweight HTML and CSS.
 In the example above, you have just added a single, isolated island of interactivity without also changing the rest of the page.